sjdv1982/seamless/sphinx/source/beginner.md

 ## Working with Seamless

+UPDATE: maybe make a generic "Keep it simple" section, merging the section farther down into here...

 - Keep it simple (link): create a new project, use Jupyter
 - Children, tab completion.
 - Link to web status (point out: if using project)